Smartphones are costly to buy, and the last thing you want to see is the phone screen shatters a few days after unboxing.

 Unlike plastic screen protectors, tempered glass retains fingerprint smudges, so it needs an additional coating to avoid it.
 An oleophobic coating repels oil, meaning your fingerprints won't stick to it.
 A swipe with a micro-fiber cloth will get rid of them.
 Check this video made by EverythingApplePro, and you will see that a quality tempered glass protector works better at resisting fingerprints while the cheaper one retains the fingerprints.
 It's down to the type of polymer used and how well the coating bond to the glass.

 So that's why you should pay attention to the oleophobic coating.

-Even though the manufacturer intended to make the tempered glass protector feel exactly like your phone's actual screen, it can still affect your experience when you use your phone.
-One key aspect that can have a significant effect on touch is the thickness.
-The thicker your screen protector, the more uncomfortable the screen feels, and this can affect your phone’s touch sensitivity.
-The thicker your screen protector, the more you can feel this when holding the phone, whilst the thinner it is, the better it feels, and the level of protection is still the same (although it will also be more expensive).
+The touch sensitivityEven though the manufacturer intended to make the tempered glass screen protector feel exactly like your phone's actual screen, it can still affect your experience when you use your phone.
+One key aspect that affects touch sensitivity is thickness.
+The thicker your screen protector, the more uncomfortable you will feel.
+And thickness doesn't equate with protection.

-A screen protector, especially a tempered glass protector, is necessary if you don't want to collect scratches on the screen just by using your smartphone every day.
+A screen protector, especially a tempered glass protector, is necessary if you don't want to collect scratches on the screen just using your smartphone every day.

 Hope you are now better equipped to pick a screen protector.